We have been raising animals on our farm for over 10 years—sheep, dogs, cats, chickens, turkeys, guinea pigs, ponies, donkeys, and a pig.

 Pigs Deserve a Good Life

 Pigs are incredibly smart animals.
 I have talked to truckers who have literally hauled hundreds of thousands of pigs, not knowing that a pig could be taught to sit.
 Pigs love to be treated affectionately and snuggled, to be given games and puzzles to figure out, to sleep on the furnace vent when it is cold out, and they also need to be outside so they can frolic.
+Find out here what a happy pet pig needs.
+And naturally, all the suggestions are Ramses approved.

-Ramses has a featured section on our blog where we write about his adventures (and misadventures).
 Any pig that is going to live on our farm will be given the chance to run around, root, play, eat, and yes, probably sleep in the house, and live a life they deserve to live.
 In short, they can be a pig.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.